One of the riskiest moves in shifting to the cloud is choosing a company to provide your managed cloud hosting services.

 Regulated data is encrypted both while it is “at rest” and while it is being transmitted between a data center and a user.
 The level and type of encryption used to protect files and emails can be customized by end users and administrators.
 This allows maximum data security and management flexibility.

-How is in-country data centre integrity ensured?
+How is in-country data center integrity ensured?

 Microsoft Azure uses separate security worlds for its data centers in North America, EMEA (Europe, Middle East, and Africa), and Asia, so security keys can be used only in the region of residency.